The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/fullerton-ca-1841-w-orangethorpe-ave.md

 latitudeLongitude = ["33.85856937","-117.9626361"]
 +++

 ***1841 W Orangethorpe Ave*** was a Chuck E. Cheese's Pizza Time Theatre that opened in March 1980 and closed in 1985 with a Portrait Stage.
 This was the 9th location ever opened.
-It is not to be confused with the {{< wiki-link "Fullerton, CA (1134 S Harbor Blvd)" >}} location, which opened on December 17, 1991 with a 3-Stage and closed on November 17, 2020 with a Studio C Beta, 16m.
+It is not to be confused with the [Fullerton, CA (1134 S Harbor Blvd)] location, which opened on December 17, 1991 with a 3-Stage and closed on November 17, 2020 with a Studio C Beta, 16m.

 ## Stages